Self-Portrait / Bouchardon

 With quick, firm lines, Bouchardon marked the contours and the draperies, while rendering the hands and face with small strokes.
 Although rapidly sketched, the dog that holds a lighted torch to illuminate the world—a vision experienced by Dominic’s mother during her pregnancy—has all the vitality of the original.
 It looks ready to jump out of the niche!

 Sometimes Bouchardon diligently copied all the elements of a sculptural ensemble.
-He filled 21 pages of one notebook with copies of all the stucco figures representing the Virtues and putti that decorate the windows under the vault of Rome’s Church of the Gesù (below), moving from left to right in the nave.
+He filled twenty-one pages of one notebook with copies of all the stucco figures representing the Virtues and putti that decorate the windows under the vault of Rome’s Church of the Gesù (below), moving from left to right in the nave.

 Statues of Virtues and Puttos, 1723–32, Edme Bouchardon.
 Red chalk, each 18.2 x 12.5 cm.
-The Morgan Library and Museum, purchased in 1907
+The Morgan Library & Museum, purchased in 1907.
+Photography by Graham S. Haber

 On another occasion, impressed by the design of a fountain erected in the middle of a square, he stopped his walk to sketch a memory of it on his notebook.
 Who wouldn’t be charmed by the Turtle Fountain gracing the small Piazza Mattei?